-According to the latest report from the Federal Bureau of Investigation (FBI), in 2015 the U.S. saw a 3.9% increase in the estimated number of violent crimes from the previous year.* These statistics reinforce the importance of having qualified professionals filling criminal justice positions in areas such as law enforcement, the justice system, corrections, homeland security, and social services that aim to control crime and impose penalties on those who violate laws.
+According to the latest report from the Federal Bureau of Investigation, over 1.2 million violent crimes were committed in the United States in 2019.1 This statistic highlights the importance of having qualified professionals filling criminal justice positions in areas such as law enforcement, the justice system, corrections, homeland security, and social services that aim to control crime and impose penalties on those who violate laws.

 As national security threats constantly change, so do the ways in which homeland security professionals protect the nation.
-This challenging, dynamic, and diverse field cuts across a number of disciplines and offers many opportunities to secure and defend the U.S. from the many threats it faces.‡ Here are five places to work when you choose a career in homeland security:
+This challenging, dynamic, and diverse field cuts across a number of disciplines and offers many opportunities to secure and defend the U.S. Here are five places to work when you choose a career in homeland security:

-While homeland security majors have varied reasons for choosing a career in this noble and well-respected field, it’s passion and commitment for seeking justice that connects everyone.
-As you pursue or advance your career in criminal justice, consider earning a degree in criminal justice or homeland security to set yourself apart from the competition.
+While those with an interest in homeland security have varied reasons for choosing a career in this well-respected field, it’s passion and a commitment for seeking justice that connects everyone.
+As you pursue or advance your career in criminal justice, consider earning a degree in criminal justice to set yourself apart from the competition.

-Walden University is an accredited institution offering an online BS in Criminal Justice with five concentrations, including Homeland Security.
+Walden University is an accredited institution offering a variety of criminal justice degree programs online.
 Expand your career options and earn your degree online through a convenient, flexible format that fits your busy life.

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.